 12. Quick Pesto Eggs

-Adding some more carbs by using mashed avocado too as a spread on a toast gives us some energy as well as makes it a quick and fast breakfast recipe to make for a high protein value along with fewer carbs.
+Adding some more carbs by using mashed avocado as a spread on a toast gives us some energy and makes it a quick and fast breakfast recipe to make for a high protein value along with fewer carbs.

 13. Three Ingredient protein waffle

-Just making a waffle mix of egg, protein powder, baking soda and water and adding it to the waffle maker and cooking the waffles makes a super yummy high protein low carb breakfast.
+Just making a waffle mix of egg, protein powder, baking soda, and water, adding it to the waffle maker, and cooking the waffles makes a super yummy high protein low carb breakfast.